Soskat/LocalizationTutorial/LT_Wiki/7_DebuggingLocalizationErrors/Debugging-localization-errors-in-Unreal.md

 Let's look at the following example.

-Following fragment of SomeDLC.manifest file contains information about text that uses ID `st_cpp_shapes_circle`:
+Following fragment of TextLocalization.manifest file contains information about text that uses ID `st_cpp_animals_cat`:
 ```
 (...)
-"Namespace": "ST_Shapes",
+"Namespace": "ST_Animals",
-Children": [
+"Children": [
 {
 	"Source":
 	{
-    		"Text": "circle"
+		"Text": "cat"
 	},
 	"Keys": [
 		{
-    			"Key": "st_cpp_shapes_circle",
+			"Key": "st_cpp_animals_cat",
-    			"Path": "Localization/StringTablesCSV/ST_Shapes.csv",
+			"Path": "Localization/StringTablesCSV/ST_Animals.csv",
 			"MetaData":
 			{
 				"Info":
 				{
-    					"Comments": "This is a circle."
+					"Comments": "This is a cat."
 				}
 			}
 		}
 	]
 },
 (...)
 ```
-Now, take a look on the German translation for this text, that can be found inside `./de/SomeDLC.archive` file:
+Now, take a look on the German translation for this text, that can be found inside `./de/TextLocalization.archive` file:
 ```
 (...)
-"Namespace": "ST_Shapes",
+"Namespace": "ST_Animals",
 "Children": [
 	{
 		"Source":
 		{
-			"Text": "circle."
+			"Text": "cat."
 		},
 		"Translation":
 		{
-			"Text": "Kreis"
+			"Text": "Katze"
 		},
-		"Key": "st_cpp_shapes_circle"
+		"Key": "st_cpp_animals_cat"
 	},
 (...)
 ```
-At this point, the German translation for `st_cpp_shapes_circle` is broken, because Source text `circle.` from the `.archive` file isn't equal to Source text `circle` from the `.manifest` file.
+At this point, the German translation for `st_cpp_animals_cat` is broken, because Source text `cat.` from the `.archive` file isn't equal to Source text `cat` from the `.manifest` file.

 After changing Source text in `.archive` file to `circle` (without a dot at the end) and recompiling German localization data everything should work correctly.